 Abe Collins has milked cows and grazed cattle in Vermont, and is currently working out of Winooski, Vermont as a grazing consultant.

-Peter Donovan has herded sheep, and worked in the woods, agriculture, and cattle ranching.
+Peter Donovan has herded sheep and cattle, and worked in the woods and on farms.
 Since 1996 he has reported on innovative natural resource stewards, and most of his articles can be found on https://ManagingWholes.com.
-In the 1990s he studied holistic management with Allan Savory and consensus building with Bob Chadwick.
-A longtime resident of Wallowa County, in northeast Oregon, he currently lives in a school bus and is often elsewhere.
+In the 1990s he studied holistic management with Allan Savory, low-stress livestock handling with Bud Williams, and consensus building with Jeff Goebel and Bob Chadwick.
+In 2007 he founded the Soil Carbon Coalition and shortly afterwards embarked on the Soil Carbon Challenge.
+A longtime resident of Wallowa County in northeast Oregon, he currently lives in a school bus and is often elsewhere.

 Christina Allday-Bondy is an Associate Accredited Consultant and Educator with the Savory Institute.
 She lives in Albuquerque, New Mexico.

 Jeff Goebel is an experienced and successful consensus facilitator and educator in Belen, New Mexico.
 He is a Certified Educator with Holistic Management International.
 His website is http://www.aboutlistening.com.

 Jim Laurie has worked with John Todd building Living Machines (biological systems to purify wastewater).
 He lives in Woburn, Massachusetts.